 - Breaking and entering, theft, larceny.

-But, when you do a criminal records check, in most cases won’t be able to find out if they has had any infractions like moving violations:
+But, when you do a criminal records check, in most cases won’t be able to find out if they have had any infractions like moving violations:

 - Been in a traffic accident.